 If you can find other raw, unpasteurized, organic vinegars by all means enjoy them in your diet too.

-It can really help.
+It can help.
 A natural, apple cider vinegar remedy for candida yeast infections is a time-honored regimen.

 That said - please note: Using apple cider vinegar alone won't cure candida completely, and not everyone should take it orally (using it topically is fine).
 Nothing is as effective as a nutrient rich diet that supports your specific needs.
 See the Diet Guidelines for more information.